webcrumbs/javascript-crumbs/chapters/objects/Readme.md

 ### Elements, properties, methods
 An object contains **properties**.
-A property of an object can contain a function, because functions are just data.
+Since functions are just data, a property of an object can contain a function.
 In this case, you say that this property is a **method**.

 > #### Example